 For dinner I suggest you book in advance and go to Cicciolina, we had not booked and unfortunately were unable to get a table (I always book the restaurant !!!!!)

-save the map and download it on your phone to keep it on hand when you are going around
+click on the map then save and download it on your phone to keep it on hand when you are going around

 Free walking tour in the morning

 The second day begins with one of my favorite activities, the Free walking tour.
 At 10am we are in Plaza de Armas, where the meeting point is between the Cathedral and KFC.
 We start on time with Liam and Santiago in the trusted Ergobaby.